 G. Wayne Clough Undergraduate Learning Commons, Educational complex at Georgia Institute of Technology, Atlanta, United States.

-The G. Wayne Clough Undergraduate Learning Commons is a five-story building at Georgia Institute of Technology containing 220,000 square feet of space.
-Inside are classrooms, science laboratories, study areas, and a central glass atrium.
+The G. Wayne Clough Undergraduate Learning Commons is a five-story building on the campus of the Georgia Institute of Technology in Atlanta.
+It houses classrooms, science labs, study areas, and a central glass atrium that fills the interior with natural light.

 The community of curious travelers